MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-07-limit-the-number-of-devices-per-authenticated-user.md

 <br>

 ## Technical overview
-The sample is based on the [UserLogin Security Check](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check/).

 ### Configuration
-In addition to UserLogin Security Check this Security Check has two new attributes in the configuration which let you configure the default values for:
+This sample uses a UserLoginWithMaxDevices Security Check that extends the [UserLogin Security Check](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check/) Security Check, adding two new configurable attributes:

 - The maximum devices per authenticated user - `maxDevices`
-- Policy which define what action to take if the limit of devices per user has reached - `autoLogout`
+- The policy which defines what action to take if the number of devices per authenticated user reaches the allowed limit - `autoLogout`

-To configure those values you can either before deployment in the [adapter.xml file](https://github.com/mfpdev/user-login-with-max-devices-sample/blob/master/UserLoginWithMaxDevicesSecurityCheck/src/main/adapter-resources/adapter.xml) Or later from the MobileFirst Operations Console:
+You can configure the values of those attributes either before deploying the adapter, in the [adapter.xml file](https://github.com/mfpdev/user-login-with-max-devices-sample/blob/master/UserLoginWithMaxDevicesSecurityCheck/src/main/adapter-resources/adapter.xml) Or after deploying the adapter, from the MobileFirst Operations Console:

 ![login flow]({{site.baseurl}}/assets/blog/2016-08-07-limit-the-number-of-devices-per-authenticated-user/console.png)

 ### Implementation
-Each call to `validateCredentials` checks the amount of the logged-in devices for the current user by lookup in the registration service.
+Each call to `validateCredentials` checks how many devices the user is currently logged-in on by looking this up in the MobileFirst Foundation registration service.

 #### [UserLoginWithMaxDevices.java](https://github.com/mfpdev/user-login-with-max-devices-sample/blob/master/UserLoginWithMaxDevicesSecurityCheck/src/main/java/com/github/mfpdev/sample/UserLoginWithMaxDevices.java)
 ``` java